andrewchambers/bupstash/doc/man/bupstash-put.1.md

   allows more complex connections to the repository for less common use cases.

 * BUPSTASH_KEY:
-  Path to a primary key, or a put-key, that will be used to encrypt the data.
+  Path to the key that will be used to encrypt the data.
 Only the associated primary key will be able to decrypt the data once sent.